zxmath/134-Fall-2025/Fall 2025/quant questions.md

        return result
    ```

-   **Key Insights:**
-   - Use monotonic deques to maintain sliding window maximum and minimum
-   - Drawdown calculation requires finding the maximum decline from any peak to subsequent trough
-   - Handle edge cases: zero/negative prices, insufficient data
-   - For financial applications, consider log returns for better statistical properties

 6. **Tags:** `probability` `stochastic-processes` `martingales` `markov-chains` `hitting-probabilities` `gambler-ruin`
    (Gambler's Ruin) A gambler starts with capital $i$ ($1 \le i \le N-1$) and plays independent $\pm 1$ bets: wins $+1$ with probability $p$ and loses $1$ with probability $q = 1-p$.
 The game stops when the capital hits $0$ or $N$.
 Let